 One corollary of the way in which we count extra credit is that if you get a 30 on a lab assignment and also 5 points of extra credit, that is not the same as getting a 35 with no extra credit.
 The latter is far better.

 There are many ways for you to get help.
-You can visit me during office hours, you can go to LSC 201 when course staff is there, or you can make an appointment with me or your section leader.
+You can visit me during office hours, you can go to lab hours when course staff is there, or you can make an appointment with me or your section leader.
 It is often very difficult to provide help through email, so I strongly encourage you to attend office/lab hours.

 The Tutor Clearinghouse is another source of help.
 They will have private, one-on-one tutors available for this class.
 The tutors are recruited on the basis that they have done well in the subject, and they are trained by the Academic Skills Center.
 If you are on financial aid, the College will pay for three hours a week of tutoring.
 To get a tutor, go to 301 Collis and fill out an application.

 Several days per week, course staff will be available to lend a hand with assignments or anything else you would like help with.
-We usually hold these lab hours in a computer lab in Sudikoff.
-Because of the unusually large class size this year, we will hold these lab hours in LSC 201, where there are no computers.
+We will hold these lab hours in LSC 201, where there are no computers.
 Section leaders will have their laptops, but it will probably be most convenient for you to show up with your own laptop.

 The textbook is Think Python: How to Think Like a Computer Scientist by Allen B. Downey.
 The textbook is free.
 You can find it at this site, where you can either view it on the web or download it as a PDF.